alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-using-hair-medicines.md

 ---
-layout: post
-title: "Ruling on using hair medicines"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 8256, Question 4"
+group1: true
 hijri: Muharram 15, 1442
-category: [treatments,fatwas]
-group1: true
-note: true
 lang: en
-locale: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 8256, Question 4
 summary: If a person suffers hair loss and becomes bald, will it be permissible to use medication to generate hair growth?
+title: Ruling on using hair medicines
 ---

 ### Question: